alterfw/alter/README.md

 ## Documentation

-You can read more about how Ampersand works in the [documentation page](http://alterfw.github.io/docs/).
+You can read more about how Alter works in the [documentation page](http://alterfw.github.io/docs/).

 ## Contributing